 And then I saw it!
 It was perfect (apart from the hoards of people), and to be honest, this amazement stayed with me for the next few hours whilst I was there and afterwards.

 It’s not a religious site.
 There is some debate as to whether it is and it was, but due to the fact that there is no dress code at the Taj Mahal and there are strict rules about not bringing any religious offerings in, it doesn’t make it a religious site right now.
 This fact rules out the Taj Mahal being magic in a spiritual and holy way but maybe it still is..

-Or maybe its special because it’s so calm.
-Yes there are lots of people and the streets surrounding are busy with City life but inside the Taj Mahal gates is like a haven.
-After 7 weeks in India I noticed this, and I bet a lot of Indians feel this too away from the craziness that is their home country.
-I felt the calmness and tranquility, something that’s hard to get in India.
+Or maybe it’s special because it’s so calm.
+Yes, there are lots of people and the streets surrounding are busy with City life but inside the Taj Mahal gates is like a haven.
+After 7 weeks in India, I noticed this, and I bet a lot of Indians feel this too away from the craziness that is their home country.
+I felt the calmness and tranquillity, something that’s hard to get in India.

 Or maybe it feels so magic and special because not only is it beautiful in real life but the photos come out perfectly!
 I’ve seen so so so many photos of the Taj Mahal at all times the day and they are always so amazing.
 I was really worried that my photos might not be that good for some reason, but I love them.
 They just came out.. perfect!
 It was easy!
 Although going at sunrise helped with getting fewer people in the shots.